 an IRQ interface connected with

 received on the interface

 <interface>, the function

-The implementation of the timer driver itself isn’t directly in this
+The implementation of the timer driver is located inside a different folder and

 This task is to call the

 inform the driver that an interrupt has occurred.